piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 [1]: https://stingray.readthedocs.io/en/latest/
 [2]: https://www.astropy.org/

+If you want to merge the pdfs you should also have PyPDF2 python library to be able to use MERGER.py script.

 ## Bash script

 run.sh --> you can write the information of the source (ephemeris, name, etc) and the working parameters, later you can run this file in terminal with the command sh run.sh and execute the program.